Wizkiller96/WizBot/ComprehensiveGuide.md

 ________________________________________________________________________________
-*Thanks to @Unlimited Saber Works for making this guide*
+*Thanks to @Flatbread for making this guide*
 ________________________________________________________________________________

-#### Setting Up NadekoBot 0.8 b10
+#### Setting Up WizBot v0.93.2
 ###### Prerequisites:
-1) Extra Discord account for your bot (log into it and join the server you want the bot to be on, then log out).
-2) NET Framework 4.6 (google and download).
+1) NET Framework 4.5.2 (or 4.6)
+- Download WizBot
+- Rename credentials_example.json into credentials.json.
+(Note: If you do not see a .json after credentials_example.json, do not add the .json.
+You likely have "Hide file extensions" as enabled.)
+- Go to (https://discordapp.com/developers/applications/me).
+Log in if you have to with your Discord account.
+Press "New Application" and fill out an App Name and, optionally, an app description and icon.
+Afterwards, create the application.
+Once the application is created, click on "Create a Bot User" and confirm it.
+You will then see the bot's username, ID and token.
+Reveal and copy the token and the bot ID.
 - Open up credentials.json.
-- For "Username" and "Password", enter the email address and password of the extra Discord account, respectively.
+Paste the token into the Token field, between the quotes.
+Paste the ID into the BotID field.
+Leave email and password fields empty.
+Save and close credentials.json.
+- Go into data folder and make sure you have config.json file.
+If there is no config.json, rename the config_example.json to config.json.
+[REFERENCE IMAGE](https://cdn.discordapp.com/attachments/117523346618318850/178813495872192513/unknown.png)
+- Copy your CLIENT ID (that's in the same Developer page where you brought your token) and replace `12345678` in this link: https://discordapp.com/oauth2/authorize?client_id=12345678&scope=bot&permissions=66186303 with it.
+Go to that link and you will be able to add your bot to your server.
+- Start WizBot.exe.
+In a text channel, **not a direct message**, type in [.uid @______] without the brackets, filling in the underlined portion with your name and send the message.
+Your bot will reply with a number; this is your ID.
+Copy this ID and close WizBot.exe.
+- Reopen credentials.json.
+Paste your ID into the square brackets ("OwnerIds": [1231312313]).
+You can add multiple owners by separating IDs with a comma.
 Close and save credentials.json.
-- Start NadekoBot.exe.
-In a text channel **not a direct message**, type in [.uid @______] without the brackets, filling in the underlined portion with your bot's name and send the message.
-Your bot will reply with a number; this is your bot's ID.
-Then type in [.uid @_____] without the brackets, filling in the underlined portion with your own name and send the message.
-Your bot will reply with another number; this is your own ID.
-Close NadekoBot.exe.
-- Reopen credentials.json.
-For "BotMention", fill in your bot's ID between <@ and > ("BotMention": "\<@78663633663\>").
-For "OwnerID", fill in your own ID.
-- Close and save credentials.json.

 ________________________________________________________________________________

-#### Setting Up NadekoBot For Music
+#### Setting Up WizBot For Music
 ###### Prerequisites:
 1) FFMPEG, Static Build Version (See below) Google Account
-2) Soundcloud Account
+2) Soundcloud Account (if you want soundcloud support)
 - Download FFMPEG through the link (https://ffmpeg.zeranoe.com/builds/).
 - Go to My Computer, right click and select Properties.
 On the left tab, select Advanced System Settings.
 Under the Advanced tab, select Environmental Variables near the bottom.
 One of the variables should be called "Path".
-Add a semi-colon (;) to the end followed by your FFMPEG's bin install location.
+Add a semi-colon (;) to the end followed by your FFMPEG's **bin** install location (**for example C:\\ffmpeg\\bin**).
 Save and close.
 - Go to console.developers.google.com and log in.
 - Create a new project (name does not matter).
 Once the project is created, go into "Enable and manage APIs."
 - Under the "Other Popular APIs" section, enable "URL Shortener API".
 Under the "YouTube APIs" section, enable "YouTube Data API".